 - I don’t do much formal exercise but try to walk as much as I can and fit in a bit of yoga or Pilates for beginners sometimes (no change)

 - I do little exercise (+2 years)

-Exercise works the heart and lungs, helps control your weight, reduces stress and boosts endorphins for an instant mood lift.
-The recommended 150 minutes of exercise a week is the minimum we should do, but 40% of those aged 40-60 do less than 10 minutes of brisk walking each month.
+Exercise works the heart and lungs, helps control your weight, reduces stress, and boosts endorphins for an instant mood lift.
+When it comes to how much exercise to do per week, the recommended is 150 minutes but recent research from Public Health England suggests that a worrying 40% of those aged 40 to 60 years old currently do fewer than 10 minutes of brisk walking each month.